 Students will experience a variety of hands-on opportunities to help them begin narrowing the focus of possible career options.
 Throughout their time at JRG, they will thoughtfully consider who they are, their strengths and interests and begin making connections to career clusters that could be a good fit.

-As a freshman, students will create a tentative 4-year course plan taking into consideration their skills, interests and personality.
+As a freshman, students will explore course planning while taking into consideration their skills, interests and personality.
 They will learn about multiple post-secondary options for the careers they are considering.
 Students will plan course sequencing that both aligns with their career cluster and post-secondary needs while also learning the importance of getting involved in clubs, student organizations and volunteer work.

 In addition to their courses, students will gain insight into how well their career choices fit them by getting involved in clubs, volunteer work and/or job shadows.
 Through guided reflection with their ACP advisors, they will research what is needed to be successful on the paths they are considering, assess themselves against those requirements, and refine their plan as needed to meet their personal goals.
 This may be done through job shadows, interviews, career speakers and more.
 With these experiences students will be able to develop an actionable plan for their future.

 During their senior year, students will execute their plan.
 Whether it is preparing for interviews, completing college applications or meeting with a recruiter, our students will be ready.